 Why my 15-year-old son has a DNAR and has done for most of his life

 1) It is NOT because I love him less than his brothers.
 It isn’t simply because he has a profound and multiple learning disability and therefore a poor quality of life.
-Nor is his life is worth-less than others.
+Nor is his life worth less than others.
 It is because I believe that if his heart stopped, if he died, resuscitation would not be the best option.

 2) Resuscitation is unlikely to work.
 There is a misconception about DNAR’s.
 A testament to Pam’s successes on the beach, bouncing up and down on people’s chests and Charlie Fairchild’s medical brilliance in Casualty, we have a general belief that CPR is often successful.
 The truth is resuscitation is unlikely to work.
 There is a reported 2-10% chance of success.
 If someone has complex health needs or underlying conditions, that percentage reduces.